Sequence-regular commutative DG-rings: Special commutative DG-rings

 We summarize the above discussion in the following diagram, which is a DG version of diagram (\ref{eqn:special}).
 All inclusions in this diagram are strict.

 \textbf{Acknowledgments.}

 The author thanks Jordan Williamson for helpful discussions.
+The author is thankful to an anonymous referee for suggestions that helped improving this manuscript.
 This work has been supported by the Charles University Research Centre program No.UNCE/SCI/022, and by the grant GA~\v{C}R 20-02760Y from the Czech Science Foundation.